-Illegal Pot Grows In America's Public Forests Are Poisoning Wildlife And Water
+Illegal Pot Operations In Public Forests Are Poisoning Wildlife And Water

 Trespass pot growing has been a problem for many years — from hippies to cartels.
 But what's new, Wengert says, is that cartel growers are using more poisons and spreading them indiscriminately on the pot, the soil, all around.

-They do that to protect their cash crop from insects as well as rodents who like to chew into the plants for water.
+They do that to protect their cash crop from insects as well as from rodents that like to chew into the plants for water.
 And an increasing body of research, including her own, shows alarming levels of pesticide and insecticide contamination of the entire wildlife food web in the state's national forests.

 "The mountain lion population in California is exposed to anticoagulant rodenticides at a rate well over 90%," she says.
 "We're just getting data on rodents, the prey base for all the species that are of concern when you're talking mountain lions, fishers, foxes, spotted owls other forest raptors, the prey base that is supporting these species is contaminated."